thinkahead/faas-fn/README.md

 # Creates bin/arkade
 ```

-# Building watchdog for ppc64le used in Dockerfiles used by functions
+## Building watchdog for ppc64le used in Dockerfiles used by functions
-You can copy over the bin/fwatchdog-ppc64le into the template folder with teh Dockerfile for functions
+You can copy over the bin/fwatchdog-ppc64le into the template folder with the Dockerfile for functions
 ```
 git clone https://github.com/openfaas/classic-watchdog.git
 cd classic-watchdog